Courses Available Online, Virtually and Classroom

 Aside from following safety guidelines, reporting hazards and participating in employee safety training - employees are the most crucial factor contributing to a workplace culture of safety.
 A rising tide lifts all boats, and everyone in the workplace will feel the full benefit of the right culture surrounding health and safety if everyone is on board.

-Health and Safety Laws in The Workplace
+UK Health and Safety Laws in the Workplace

 Criminal and civil law are both applicable to workplace health and safety.
 Employers must adhere to health and safety regulations and, in doing so, protect employees and others from getting hurt or ill through their work.